A few ideas

 Patterns Over Compliance

 A missed log is not a failure.
 An inconsistent week is still a week of data.
-Trends emerge from honesty, not from perfect adherence to a tracking protocol.
+Trends emerge from honesty, not from perfect adherence to a tracking routine.

 05